 With all of that in mind, do two 30-second rounds of small hops or jumping rope, letting your heels gently kiss the ground with each hop.

-Practice pulling the knees up quickly with this classic running drill.
+Practice picking your feet up quickly with this classic running drill for beginners.

-Perform these in a progression, starting at 50% of full height, working your way up to 100%.
-Practice in 10 meter increments.
+Once familiar with the form running drill, start moving forward slowly while lifting.
+Practice in 10-meter increments.
 And remember!
-Keep abs engaged, posture upright and butt tight.
+Keep abs engaged, posture upright, and butt tight.
 It doesn’t take a lot of them to really feel yourself working.

 Pulling your knees up is just half of the equation in developing a higher cadence.
-The other half is pulling those heels up, using the backs of the legs.
+The other half is pulling your heels up, using the backs of the legs.
 Recruiting your hamstrings, instead of your hip flexors, will help avoid early fatigue in your hips while out running.
 Plus, the hamstrings are an important part of the chain in running, so it’s helpful to practice engaging them in drills.

 In this drill, we combine the high knee and the butt kick to pull the foot straight up along the inseam of your other leg.